guslatho/syllabificator/README.md

 # Syllabificator

 Syllabificator is an open-source tool for splitting **words** into **syl-la-bles** (syllabify).
-It features recent high-quality syllabification algorithms for Dutch and English that are easy to apply via minimal command line interactions.
+The project aims to offer easy access to high-quality syllabification algorithms for Dutch and English.

 ## Description